-In addition to the internal running of the organisation, the Secretariat leads the development of standards and assurance mechanisms, manages stakeholder engagement and communications, and implements its membership programme, including the organisation of the annual ResponsibleSteel™ Forum.
+In addition to the internal running of the organisation, the Secretariat leads the development of standards and assurance mechanisms, manages stakeholder engagement and communications, and implements the ResponsibleSteel™ membership programme.

 Annie has spent the past 30 years working on sustainability across both social and environmental issues.
 Most recently she spent nine years shaping ArcelorMittal’s sustainability agenda, leading on stakeholder engagement, reporting and investor relations at the corporate level.
-Prior to this, she worked with the global renewable energy firm RES, both on their zero emissions head office and initiating their corporate responsibility programme as the company developed many GW of large and small-scale wind, solar and biomass projects across the world.
+Prior to this, she worked with the global renewable energy firm RES Group on their zero emissions head office, establishing their environmental education programme, and initiating their sustainability programme as the company developed many GW of large and small-scale wind, solar and biomass projects across the world.

-Annie has also worked with several non-profit organisations, including ActionAid as Head of the Asia Desk, and Save the Children, where she developed several projects with industry.
-She also chairs a community energy company in Hertfordshire.
+She has also worked with several non-profit organisations, including ActionAid as Head of the Asia Desk, and Save the Children, where she developed several projects with industry.
+She also serves on the board of GUCE, a community energy company.

-She graduated with a bachelor’s degree in Politics, Philosophy and Economics from the University of Oxford.
-She loves cycling and the outdoors whilst also enjoying art without professing to have any expertise in the subject.
+Annie graduated with a bachelor’s degree in Politics, Philosophy and Economics from the University of Oxford.
+She has numerous CPD courses in renewable energy, corporate social responsibility, human rights, environment and steelmaking.
+She loves art, cycling and the outdoors.

 Ali has over 30 years of international conservation, campaigning, fundraising, and communications experience with a strong emphasis in public, corporate and major donor fundraising, public affairs, special events, branding and messaging, campaigns, and media strategy, in both the commercial and charitable sectors.